Hk-Hacker-Harsh/Hk-Hacker-Harsh/README.md

 ```
-My Name is ***Harsh Khandal***, and I'm a Student based in India.
+My Name is Harsh Khandal, and I'm a Student based in India.
 I'm also a proud Bug Bounty Hunter, with expertise in robotics, electronics, and cybersecurity.

 I love the thrill of unraveling digital complexities and constantly seek opportunities to turn my skills into tangible rewards.